ChrisGibson1982/oms-all-deploy/README.md

 # oms-all-deploy

-Clone of Microsoft's oms-all-deploy Azure Arm QuickStart Template with different solutions
+Clone on Microsoft Quick Start Template "OMS-All-Deploy" with some extra solutions